 Most people will go through their life without ever facing the prospect of a wrongful death lawsuit.
 Unfortunately, some families that lose a loved one unexpectedly could find themselves considering legal action.

 If the passing of your family member resulted from the negligence of another entity or person, a lawsuit might be the best way to secure a measure of justice.
-These cases are complex, but a dedicated attorney from Berry Law can guide you through the Omaha wrongful death case process.
+These cases are complex, but an Omaha Wrongful Death Lawyer from Berry Law can guide you through the Omaha wrongful death case process.

 Identifying the Personal Representative